MDIL-SNU/AMP2/docs/Input/Configuration.rst

               npar: 2

     - kpar:
         kpar tag determines the number of kpoints that are treated in parallel.
-It is same to NPAR tag in VASP.
+It is same to KPAR tag in VASP.

         Usage:
         ::